 What is Broadcloth Sewn With?

 Another advantage of sewing with broadcloth is that they usually come in solid colors.
-You do not have to expend time and energy trying to find and mix-matching patterns.
+You do not have to expend time and energy trying to find and match patterns.

 Here are some general tips for sewing with broadcloth:

-- Use universal sewing machine needles in an appropriate weight.
-This will usually be 90/14 or 100/16 depending on the thickness of the fabric.
+- NEEDLE - Use universal sewing machine needles in an appropriate weight.
+This will usually be 90/14 or 100/16, depending on the thickness of the fabric.

-- Use your all-purpose presser foot.
-If you are sewing thick broadcloth or several layers, a walking foot may help.
+- FOOT - Use your all-purpose presser foot.
+If you are sewing a thick broadcloth or several layers, a walking foot may help.

 What is Broadcloth vs Cotton?